 Every home has potential for energy saving.
 Simply changing household habits could save large amounts on your energy bill.

 These are some easy energy saving tips to help households become more energy efficient.
 Here are some energy saving tips for your gas and electricity.

 Many UK households are paying too much for their energy as they are put on standard variable tariffs.
 Simply comparing energy prices can help you save up to £482 per year on your energy bill.

 The easiest way to compare energy suppliers is by using a price comparison site to see which energy supplier can offer you the best tariff.
 It is worth knowing that you may get a cheaper tariff if you are able to:

 - Pay by direct debit

 - Manage your account online rather than receiving paper bills, and submit your own meter readings

 - Get both gas and electricity from the same supplier on a dual fuel tariff

 Understanding how we use energy is not easy, but it could become easier if you switch your meters to smart meters.
-Energy suppliers must replace all meters with smart meters by 2020 wherever possible and you could elect to get yours installed sooner.
+It is much easier to manage your gas and electricity with a smart meter.

 Insulating your home is one of the most effective ways of reducing your energy bills and making your home more comfortable to live in.
 Some homes may be eligible for free energy efficiency measures like insulation through the Energy Company Obligation scheme.